 If you’re interested in attending law school, it’s never too early to start setting goals.
 Put together a plan for yourself that breaks your time at UCF down by semester.
 This law school preparation blueprint could include your legal studies coursework, any extracurriculars you want to do and LSAT test prep time.
 Having a plan to guide your time at UCF will help you feel more confident as you begin your law school preparation process.

 Below is a collection of questions that eager law school applicants frequently ask.
-These questions can always be answered more in-depth by scheduling an appointment with the legal studies advisor, Mrs. Kristal Johnson.
+These questions can always be answered more in-depth by scheduling an appointment with a legal studies advisor.

 Is legal studies a good major for law school?

 Legal studies is an excellent program for students wanting to go to law school.
 However, law schools do not prefer one major over another.

 How do I make my law school application really stand out?

 You are the difference in your law school application.
 A well-rounded, prepared and professional applicant is what law schools want to see most.
 A strong LSAT score and GPA are important as well, but they are not the only factors of consideration.

 For example, although volunteering and being involved on campus are not mandatory for law school applicants, they are valuable experiences.
 Students can join legal studies-focused organizations like Phi Alpha Delta, Phi Delta Phi, the National Black Law Student Association, the Immigrant Justice Center or LatinX Law Association.
 The Department of Legal Studies also has Mock Trial, Moot Court and Mediation teams that students can join.

 What are some tips for LSAT test preparation?